RedCoyote1/my-first-token/README.md

 V2 represents the next step in learning Solidity and smart contract design.

+Version 3 (V3)

+The third version upgrades the token to be fully compliant with the ERC-20.

+New features added:

+approve() function

+allowance mapping

+transferFrom() function

+Approval event

+Full ERC-20 compatibility

+Additional edge case testing

+This version allowed me to understand how delegated token transfers work and how DeFi protocols interact with tokens.

 ## What this project does

 - Creates and manages a custom token